howzitcal/nubuntu/README.md

-# Welcome to Nubuntu
+# Welcome to nubuntu

-**Nubuntu** is an easy way to debloat and customize your Vanilla Ubuntu Distro with one script.
+**nubuntu** is an easy way to debloat and customize your Vanilla Ubuntu Distro with one script.
 This project aims to make setting up an Ubuntu distro quick and painless, automating the boring tasks so that you can get back to being _productive!_

 ## Features